We’ve all tried 100 chore chart ideas, haven’t we? In this post, I’ll show you how to create a chore chart that actually works for your kids!

 How to Create a Chore Chart That Works for Your Family

-Step 1: Have a family meeting to establish your chore chart ideas
+Step 1: Have a family meeting to establish your chore chart ideas.

 I called a family meeting (something we started after I read another great book, 7 Habits of Highly Effective Families).
 During the meeting, I taught my kids a few foundational things about money from Dave and Rachel’s book.
 Most importantly, the Sorgius family doesn’t do debt.
 (That means no, I won’t let you borrow money to buy gum even if you can pay me when we get home.)
-I realized this one bad habit was teaching very bad principles about money to my kids.
-Not only about debt but about compulsive “gotta have it now” spending.
+I realized this one bad habit was teaching very bad principles about money to my kids— not only about debt but about compulsive “gotta have it now” spending.

 We also talked about the importance of working hard and how everyone has to earn money to buy things—laying the foundation for my chore chart idea.
 (I’ve recently been supporting this discussion with my new Bible study, Work Unto the Lord.)

-Step 2: Make a list of work that needs to be done
+Step 2: Make a list of work that needs to be done.

 As we concluded our family meeting, I told the kids to be thinking about all the work needed around the house because I would be asking again in a few days.
 When we had another opportunity for a family meeting, we sat down and made a huge list of work (we used this paper).
 This included everything that EVER needed to be done around the house (inside and out).
 Everyone contributed things they knew were messy or needed attention.